 Galesburg, IL 61401-4999

-Knox College regularly brings filmmakers and scholars to campus for lectures and screenings.
+In addition, we regularly bring filmmakers and scholars to campus for lectures and screenings.
 Our guests often spend time with students in both formal and informal gatherings.
 Recent visitors include: